What is the problem?

 Akai Force

-Elektro Octatrack (meh, tedious workaround using p-lock samplerate)
+Elektro Octatrack (tedious workaround using p-lock samplerate)

 Ableton Live: Warp Markers (the industry standard for elastic audio).